 Benefits of Abdominoplasty

-Pregnancy, drastic weight loss, and ageing can lead to saggy skin, excess fat, stretch marks, and weakened muscles in the abdomen.
+Pregnancy, drastic weight loss, and ageing can lead to saggy skin, excess fat, and weakened muscles in the abdomen.
 As a result, such alterations can result in self-consciousness, limited clothing options, poor posture, back pain, and difficulty exercising.

 As a result of the above, a tummy tuck gives patients a more toned look while improving their posture and core strength, thus enabling them to lead a more active and healthier lifestyle.

 Tummy Tuck Before and After

 Browse the tummy tuck before and afters of patients who chose CREO Clinic for their procedure.

 Tummy Tuck Cost in London